Definition Of Burn

 Determining a CPT code for burn treatment requires documentation of the degree of the burn and the percentage of body area affected.
 Documenting what is done during the visit is important because burn coding can be used for a dressing change or debridement.

-16000 Initial treatment, first degree burn, when no more than local treatment is required
+What is CPT Code 16000?
+Initial treatment first degree burn, when no more than local treatment is required.

-16020 Dressings and/or debridement of partial-thickness burns, initial or subsequent; small (less than 5% total body surface area)
+What is CPT Code 16020?
+Dressings and/or debridement of partial-thickness burns, initial or subsequent; small (less than 5% total body surface area).

-CPT code 16000 is for initial treatment of first-degree burns only, whereas codes 16020, 16025, and 16030 are for initial and subsequent visits for treatment of second- and third-degree burns.
+CPT Code 16000 is for initial treatment of first-degree burns only, whereas CPT Code 16020, CPT Code 16025 and CPT Code 16030 are for initial and subsequent visits for treatment of second- and third-degree burns.

-Burn treatment codes can be used in addition to an office visit; however, the office visit must be medically necessary and modifier 25 Significant, separately identifiable evaluation and management service by the same physician other qualified health care professional on the same day of the procedure or other service must be appended to the office visit.
+Burn treatment codes can be used in addition to an office visit; however, the office visit must be medically necessary and CPT Modifier 25 (Significant, separately identifiable evaluation and management service by the same physician other qualified health care professional on the same day of the procedure or other service) must be appended to the office visit.